 Execute the LAMMPS software by typing the command at the command-line interface [1-TXT], which includes the information of the number of CPU (pronounce as C-P-U) cores to use [2], and the name of the LAMMPS executable [3].

 SCREEN: Talent types the address.
-TEXT: mpiexec -n 16 lmp_mpi < input.equil Video editor: keep the TEXT until 2.3.3.
+TEXT: mpiexec -np 16 lmp_mpi < input.equil Video editor: keep the TEXT until 2.3.3.

 SCREEN: Talent types the address.
 Video editor: emphasize 16 in the TEXT.